Philippos123/vegan-resturant.1/README.md

 (12) As a user I can see if the time I book the table already was booked.

+(13) As a user I can go and see my booking and find out how I can cancel or change the time.

+(14) As a user I can add the booking to my google calender.

 #### As the site owner
 (1) As an admin user I can log in so that I can access the back end of the site.